dustindoom/frontEndProject/Readme.md

-This is a resume site with limited user interaction and media responsiveness.
+This is a freshmen effort at a resume site with limited user interaction and media responsiveness.